 That’s why I had to find a different approach; going back to basics and re-setting your body.
 You’re born with a reflex telling you when you’re full.
 Look at toddlers.
 When they’ve had enough they’ll push food away.
 What do we do though?
 We force them to finish their food.
 As a child, you may even have faced a guilt-trip like, “children in Africa are starving so you’d better finish this”.

 The intention of that may have been positive, but it trains you to override your natural reflex.
 Even when it still tries to kick in, we now often eat on ‘autopilot’ and ignore it.
 How often do you find yourself eating in front of the TV, not even thinking about the food you’re putting into your mouth?

 My approach to weight loss is to switch that natural reflex back on.
 Through doing that, you’ll naturally start eating smaller portions.
 The difference from a diet is that you won’t feel hungry – your body will feel fully satisfied.

 What does my treatment for weight loss involve?

 As I mentioned at the start, there can be complex reasons for overeating.
 We will work on any underlying emotions that may be driving your overeating.
-I combine healthy eating coaching, hypnosis and mindfulness.
+I combine healthy eating coaching, hypnotherapy and mindfulness.

 You’ll start really tasting food again and engaging all of your senses.
 All without feeling like you’re depriving yourself or trying to use food as a compensation or coping method.
 Instead, you’ll be using food the way it’s intended – as a healthy fuel for your body and mind.